 Concerts are something everyone looks forward to.
-They spend countless days getting ready to have the time of their lives.
-When you think about a concert the first thing that comes to mind is music, entertainment and overall fun, people do not understand the risks and safety precautions you need to take when attending a concert.
-Tragedies take place at these events all the time and it can risk putting you in danger.
+People spend countless days getting ready to have the time of their lives.
+When one thinks about a concert, the first thing that comes to mind is music, entertainment, and overall fun.
+However, most people do not understand the risks and safety precautions they need to take when attending a concert.
+Tragedies take place at these events all the time, and it can risk putting you in danger.

 “Cologne, thank you for such a beautiful night and amazing show.
 You were such an energetic crowd but as most of you know… we had a few girls faint and have seizures.
 I sat with them backstage until they weren’t [sick] but please, please do not push each other, we are a family and need to all treat others as such.” said Madison Beer, a well-known influencer.

 At one of Beer’s venues, fans began to have seizures, and she did everything in her power to cancel the show and help the girls get immediate medical treatment.
 This is what an artist should be doing rather than continuing their show for some extra money and entertainment.

 Billie Eilish, another singer had a fan nearly faint at one of her small performances, and she responded with urgency and care for her audience.
 When the artist heard the girl’s friends saying, “My friend is about to pass out, do you have any water?”
 Eilish stopped the music, grabbed a bottle of water, then told her fans, “I care about you all so much, does anyone else need water?”
 This is the correct response artists should be giving their fans.